johnarredondo9138-cell/centivo-assessment/README.md

 A simple Node.js Express API that connects to a MongoDB database and retrieves user data with age restrictions.

+## Approach explanation

+When approaching this project, I focused on creating a clean, maintainable structure that properly handles errors and edge cases.
+Instead of filtering users by age in the application code, I built the age requirement directly into the database query.
+This makes the API more efficient by only transferring data that meets our requirements.

+I also put special attention into error handling—making sure invalid IDs get helpful error messages while keeping the actual reason a user might not be returned (whether they don't exist or are underage) intentionally vague for security purposes.
+The result is an API that's both efficient and secure.

 ## Features

 - GET endpoint at /users/:id to retrieve user details